MysteryPancake/Houdini-Fun/README.md

 This works faster than Karma's motion blur LOP, which caches the entire timeline at once.

+## Attribute min/max/average...
+Use Attribute Promote set to "Detail" with the appropriate mode.

+## Access context geometry inside solver
+If you need geometry in a context that doesn't provide it (like the forces of a Vellum Solver), just drop down a SOP Solver.
+You can use Object Merge inside a SOP Solver to get geometry from anywhere else too.
+Create feedback loops until your heart's content!

+## Pyro: Fix mushrooms
+Many techniques work depending on the situation.
+Sometimes more randomization is needed, other times the velocity needs reducing.

+A common technique is cranking up the disturbance.
+Controlling it by speed helps add it where mushrooms are likely to form.

 ## Fluids: Fix density loss
 Don't take this section seriously.
 These are just techniques which seem to work for me.